Singapore Nature Landscape Photography – Kranji Marshlands

-Kranji Marshlands is a Singapore nature landscape photography project was commissioned by a client for Urban Redevelopment Authority (URA).
-The images were released for the press conference on the official opening day of Kranji Marshlands (February 2nd, 2016).
-Several trips had to be made in the week before to capture the beautiful sunrise.
+Kranji Marshlands is a Singapore nature landscape photography project commissioned by a client for Urban Redevelopment Authority (URA).
+The images were released on the official opening day of Kranji Marshlands (February 2nd, 2016).
+We made several trips through out the week before we can capture the beautiful sunrise.
 We also had to go at different timings to capture the best lighting in order to bring out the aesthetic angles of Singapore’s largest freshwater marshland.
-The purpose of the landscape photography images were meant to illustrate the architectural and landscaping design of the marshland.
+The landscape photography images helped to illustrate the architectural and landscape design.

-A beautiful cloud formation at sunrise was reflected of the water at Reed crossing.
+A beautiful cloud formation at sunrise reflecting in the water at Reed crossing.
 The floating pontoons stretches across Reed crossing to allow visitors to enter Turut Woods from the Marsh Station.

 A view of Reed crossing and the flaoting pontoon at West Marsh at Kranji Marshlands.
 The Pontoon Leads to Turut Woods.
-This path is only available as a guided tour.
+This path is only available via guided tour.

 The Amphinious excavator used in clearing vegetations in the swamps for Kranji Marshlands.
 It can travel over the water without causing damage to the land vegetations.
 Thus spending up the landscaping of the whole project.

 Paths leading the the Raptor Tower and Outdoor Classroom at the Marsh Station.
 Here you can catch a bird’s eye view of the whole Kranji Marshland.

 Interesting views of Kranji Marshland

 A surreal path created by arching tree branches that leads to the Lapwing Hide.